patcg/docs-and-reports/threat-model/Threat-Model-Draft-2022-08-09.md

 3. Timing of messages should be carefully considered as not to leak anything beyond what the attacker would learn absent the proposed API.

-## 2. First Parties, Embedded Parties and Delegated Parties
+## 2. First Parties, Embedded Parties, and Delegated Parties

 The use cases considered by the PATWG involve combining data across two (or possibly more) distinct first parties.
 (Use cases that involve a single first party should be supported by first party storage access/cookies, and out of scope for the PATWG.)
 Quite often this involves either one first party being embedded in the other first party’s site/app, or (possibly more commonly) an additional “delegated party” being embedded on both first parties’ sites/apps.